heikkilamarko/nats-demo/doc/azure.md

 ## Build NATS Box Container Image

-To build the NATS Box container image, use the following commands:
+To build the NATS Box container image, navigate to the `nats-box` directory and execute the following commands:

 ```bash
 cd nats-box